bmcmenamin/tourguide/README.md

 To run a search, provide a semicolon-delimited list of wikipedia page titles and then click the search icon.
 Wait.
 Then browse the list of wikipages to find fun things.

-It'd be nice if you'd see updates while it's searching, but I'm done play8ing with JavaScript.
+It'd be nice if you'd see updates while it's searching, but I'm done playing with JavaScript.